-Setting terms and definitions in an area is a difficult undertaking, but when the area is as vast as multidisciplinary as the Metaverse and covers so many different fields, the undertaking is not just difficult but unrewarding: too many fields address the same notion with different terms and sometimes the same terms in different fields have different meanings.
+Setting terms and definitions in any area is a difficult undertaking, but when the area is as broad as multidisciplinary as the Metaverse and covers so many different fields, the undertaking is not just difficult but unrewarding: too many fields address the same notion with different terms and sometimes the same terms in different fields have different meanings.

 The drafting of this document has faced two options in developing terms and definitions: a balkanised terminology leading to a Tower of Babel but not displeasing anyone or a unified terminology serving the purpose of the MMM but displeasing most.
 This document has selected the latter, no matter how unrewarding it may be.
-The intention is to facilitate the creation of a common language across industries and application domains.
-Table 1 collects the Definitions of the Terms used in this document.
-If a Term is preceded by a dash "-", it means the following:
+The intention is to facilitate the creation of a common language across industries and application domains in the context of the Metaverse.